Common Knee Injuries in Sports

 Anterior Cruciate Ligament (ACL)

 The ACL can also be injured from direct contact or a collision.
-Football, basketball, and volleyball players, as well as other athletes that perform a lot of sudden starts and stops, are most susceptible to ACL injuries.
+Football, basketball, and volleyball players, as well as other athletes who perform many sudden starts and stops, are most susceptible to ACL injuries.

 Posterior Cruciate Ligament (PCL)

-The PCL is at the center of the knee, and it prevents the tibia, or shinbone, from moving backwards.
-The PCL is the strongest ligament in the knee, and is not injured as often as the ACL.
-However, it can be torn in direct contact sports such as football.
+The PCL is located at the center of the knee and prevents the tibia, or shinbone, from moving backward.
+It’s the strongest ligament in the knee and isn’t injured as often as the ACL.
+However, it can be torn in direct-contact sports such as football.

 Lateral Collateral Ligament (LCL)

 The LCL is located on the outer side of the knee and prevents the knee from bending inward.
-The LCL is the knee ligament least likely to suffer from a sports-related injury, but as with any area of the knee, a direct trauma to the area can cause injury.
+It is the knee ligament least likely to suffer from a sports-related injury, but as with any area of the knee, direct trauma can cause injury.

 Medial Collateral Ligament (MCL)

-The medial collateral ligament, or MCL, is located on the inner side of the knee.
-It prevents the knee from bending outward.
-Like the PCL, this ligament is not injured as often as the ACL, but can be injured in contact sports.
+The medial collateral ligament, or MCL, is located on the inner side of the knee and prevents the knee from bending outward.
+Like the PCL, this ligament is not injured as often as the ACL but can be injured in contact sports.
+Direct hits to the outside of the knee usually cause MCL injuries.

 • A loud pop or snap at the time of injury